 Although we certainly did receive help from friends and family, it was not enough to keep us from sleeping in the car a few nights and wondering where we would be sleeping the next week, how we could scrimp together enough money for food, or how we would pay back the tow truck driver who pulled us out of a desert road exploration trip gone bad.
 To compound our challenges, the job market was rough in California at this time.

 We ended up spending our last $200 on gas to drive to my sister’s home in Denver where we were four humans and three cats sharing a one-bedroom apartment.
 This went on for three months.
 Although we had been able to find jobs in Denver, they weren’t any better than the jobs we had left in Iowa.
 We finally threw in the towel, feeling defeated, and headed back to Iowa, where we knew we could get decent paying jobs and cheaper housing.

 It is fucking scary to be homeless.
 And the longer I do that work that I do, I find that what most people want is a special place where they can feel safe, supported, and connected to the people and things that matter in their lives.
 This is what a real home is to me.

 In the Fall of 2015, I had another big realization about what has drawn me to working with people in their home spaces.
 As I embarked upon a nearly 3-month-long road trip to the Western United States, I realized that what I had been looking for all these years was a true sense of Home, but on a deeper level, on an energetic level.

-I realized I had been moving around all these times in the past looking for the right land energy, but none of them could match the way I had felt connected to the land when I was a kid in Colorado.
+I realized I had been moving from home to home looking for the right land energy, but none of them could match the way I had felt connected to the land when I was a kid in Colorado.